DomasB/polito-log/DEPLOYMENT.md

    - Check deployment logs to see what port Railway expects vs. what your app uses

 2. **"Could not find Dockerfile" Error**
-   - Cause: Root directory misconfigured in Railway dashboard
+   - Cause: Root directory not set correctly in Railway dashboard
-   - Solution: Set Root Directory to empty/blank in service Settings
+   - Solution: Set Root Directory to `/backend` for backend, `/frontend` for frontend
-   - Verify `railway.json` has correct `dockerfilePath` (e.g., `backend/Dockerfile`)
+   - Verify railway.json has `dockerfilePath: "Dockerfile"` (relative to root directory)

 3. **"Could not find root directory: /backend" Error (GitHub Actions)**
    - Cause: GitHub Actions workflow running from subdirectory